thxmike/project/server/README.md

 This project debugging works best when using Visual Studio Code.
 It has a Launch Configuration already setup.
 It is required that you open a Visual Studio Code Window exclusively on the server folder.
 Start under the debugger Launch Program.

+## Technologies

+- NodeJS - Defacto standard for service side Javascript
+- ExpressJS - simplify the setup of RESTful apis
+- MongoDB for the Data Layer
+- MongooseJS - ORM for the objects you interact with.
+- Gridfs - a middleware to chuck file data into smaller parts, due to the 6 mb limit in native mongo
+- Multer - An express middleware to parse file data in the req object.

 ## Application Routes

 This is an overview of the applications routes available.
 For more concrete examples, please use the includes POSTMan Collection export file 'Project.postman_collection.json'